 - These hormones are in a slow release capsule injected under the skin usually placed under sedation/anaesthesia. - They can be used in both males and females but are only licensed for use in male ferrets.
 They stop the female ferret cycling and the male from being able to impregnate a female. - They also reduce odour between 5 weeks and 14 weeks after implantation. - Treated male ferrets should still be kept away from jills on heat within the first few weeks after initial treatment.
 In males, levels of testosterone remain low for up to 16 months.
-Any mating that occurs more than 16 months after the administration of the product may result in pregnancy. - The need for subsequent implantations should be based on the increase in testis size and/or increase in plasma testosterone concentrations and return to sexual activity. - It is not known if males injected with such implants would be able to be used for breeding at a later date so their use should be considered in such circumstances. - The implants in females can be injected at the start of spring and should last approximately 18 months (through 2 breeding seasons).
-A short false season may occur shortly after implantation. - Hormonal implants should be considered a safe, effective alternative to neutering in male and female ferrets.
+Any mating that occurs more than 16 months after the administration of the product may result in pregnancy. - The need for subsequent implantations should be based on the increase in testis size and/or increase in plasma testosterone concentrations and return to sexual activity. - It is not known if males injected with such implants would be able to be used for breeding at a later date so their use should be considered carefully in such circumstances. - The implants in females can be injected at the start of spring and should last approximately 18 months (through 2 breeding seasons).
+A short false season may occur shortly after implantation. - Hormonal implants should be considered a safe, effective alternative to neutering in male and female ferrets. - Hormonal implants can also be used in ferrets who have developed adrenal disease as a therapy for controlling this condition.